-We will randomly assign food shelf-dates to the four different treatments using Stata 14.2 for the unit nonresponse outcomes.
-Our sample will contain 74 food shelf-dates across 10 participating food shelves.
+Within each strata we will randomly assign foodshelf-dates to the four different treatments using Stata 14.2 for the unit nonresponse outcomes.
 Robust standard errors will be used as the level of outcome is the same as the unit of randomization.
 For item nonresponse outcomes, we will randomize at the individual level in Qualtrics.